PaulskPt/Adafruit_DisplayIO_FlipClock/README.rst

 The value of the key 'tz_offset' in this case shoud be: '-14400'.
 If one wants the clock displays UTC time, then set the value of 'LOCAL_TIME_FLAG' in secrets.py to '0'

 Every ten minutes the internal RTC will be synchronized through a call to function 'refresh_from_NTP()'.
 The time will be shown on the display ('hh:mm').
 The displayed time will be refreshed every minute.

+Example # 3 was created because of a discussion at: https://github.com/adafruit/Adafruit_CircuitPython_NTP/issues/16, from which I learned that the esp32spi.settime() creates a datetime stamp that is not alway accurate.

+Example #3 (filename: displayio_flipclock_ntp_test2_PaulskPt.py).
+This example uses the Adafruit IO TIME Service.
+To be able to use this example, the user has to set the keys 'aio_username' and 'aio_key' in the file 'secrets.py'.
+I used the Adafruit TIME Service successfully in another project using an Adafruit MAGTAG device.
+In function 'refresh_from_NTP' a UTC datetime stamp will be requested from the Adafruit IO TIME Service.
+An example respons from the Adafruit IO TIME Service is a text string, e.g.:
+'2022-09-20 22:38:00.324 263 2 +0000 UTC'.
+This string will be converted to a time.struct_time tuple,
+that is used to set the built-in RTC, using the command: 'rtc.datetime = (time.struct_time)'.
+Next the global variable 'default_dt' will be set, corrected for local timezone offset from UTC, depending the value of the global variable tz_offset.

+Every ten minutes the internal RTC will be synchronized through a call to function 'refresh_from_NTP()'.
+The time will be shown on the display ('hh:mm').
+The displayed time will be refreshed every minute.